ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/transformers/put.dotnet.markdown

-# Client API : Transformers : Put
+# Commands : Transformers : Put

 **PutTransformer** is used to remove a transformer from a database.